machanism-org/machai/genai-client/src/site/markdown/index.md

 Thread safety: not thread-safe.

+### Claude

+`ClaudeProvider` is an Anthropic-backed `Genai` implementation built on top of the Anthropic Java SDK.
+It supports prompt execution, system instructions, function tool calling with tool-result feedback, and configurable timeouts and output limits.

+Configuration values are read from the `Configurator` passed to `init(...)`.

+- `chatModel` (required): Anthropic model identifier, for example `claude-3-opus-20240229` or `claude-3-5-sonnet`.
+- `ANTHROPIC_API_KEY` (required): API key used to authenticate with the Anthropic API.
+- `ANTHROPIC_BASE_URL` (optional): base URL override for Anthropic-compatible endpoints.
+- `GENAI_TIMEOUT` (optional): request timeout in seconds.
+When missing, `0`, or negative, the SDK default timeouts are used.
+- `MAX_OUTPUT_TOKENS` (optional): maximum number of output tokens.
+Defaults to `18000`.
+- `MAX_TOOL_CALLS` (optional): maximum number of tool calls per response loop.
+A value of `0` leaves the limit unset.
+- `embedding.model` (optional): embedding model identifier (embeddings are not currently implemented for Claude).

+Capabilities include:

+- Prompt execution through `perform()`.
+- Iterative function tool calling using Anthropic tool-use and tool-result blocks.
+- Working-directory propagation to tool handlers.
+- Usage reporting through `Usage`.

+Limitations:

+- Embedding generation is not implemented and returns an empty list.
+- Input logging through `inputsLog(File)` is not implemented.

+Thread safety: not thread-safe.

 ### CodeMie

 `CodeMieProvider` integrates with EPAM CodeMie.
-It authenticates against a CodeMie OpenID Connect token endpoint to obtain an OAuth 2.0 access token, configures the CodeMie Code Assistant API as an OpenAI-compatible backend, and delegates execution to an internal provider instance.
+It authenticates against a CodeMie OpenID Connect token endpoint to obtain an OAuth 2.0 access token, configures the CodeMie Code Assistant API as the downstream backend, and delegates execution to an internal provider instance through the `GenaiAdapter` mechanism.

 Authentication modes:

 - Password grant is used when `GENAI_USERNAME` contains `@`, which is the typical e-mail login mode.
 - Client credentials grant is used otherwise for service-to-service authentication.

+Provider delegation is selected based on the configured `chatModel` prefix:

+- `gpt-*` models (or blank/unspecified) delegate to `OpenAIProvider`.
+- `gemini-*` models delegate to `OpenAIProvider` (OpenAI-compatible CodeMie endpoint).
+- `claude-*` models delegate to `ClaudeProvider`.

-After retrieving a token, the provider sets:
+After retrieving a token, the provider sets the appropriate downstream configuration:

-- `OPENAI_BASE_URL` to `https://codemie.lab.epam.com/code-assistant-api/v1`
-- `OPENAI_API_KEY` to the retrieved access token
+- For OpenAI-compatible delegation: `OPENAI_BASE_URL` is set to `https://codemie.lab.epam.com/code-assistant-api` and `OPENAI_API_KEY` is set to the retrieved access token.
+- For Claude delegation: `ANTHROPIC_BASE_URL` is set to the CodeMie base URL and `ANTHROPIC_API_KEY` is set to the retrieved access token.

 Configuration:

 - `GENAI_USERNAME` (required): user e-mail or client id.
 - `GENAI_PASSWORD` (required): password or client secret.
-- `chatModel` (required): model identifier passed to the delegated provider, for example `gpt-4o-mini`.
+- `chatModel` (required): model identifier passed to the delegated provider, for example `gpt-4o-mini`, `gemini-1.5-pro`, or `claude-3-5-sonnet`.
 - `AUTH_URL` (optional): token endpoint override.

-The current source delegates to `OpenAIProvider`, which enables CodeMie access through the same OpenAI-compatible execution, tool-calling, logging, embedding, and usage-reporting behavior described for the OpenAI provider.
+The active downstream provider applies its own execution, tool-calling, logging, embedding, and usage-reporting behavior, as documented for OpenAI and Claude above.

 Thread safety: not thread-safe.